 Garland Hall was born in Prince George's County, Maryland and grew up in Crofton, Maryland.
-Mr. Hall received his law degree from Widener University, School of Law in Wilmington, Delaware.
-He received a Masters in Administrative Management from Bowie State University, and obtained his Bachelor of Arts from Morgan State University in Baltimore, Maryland.
 Prior to starting his own law firm, he clerked for the Honorable O. Robert Lidums on the Cecil County Circuit Court in Elkton, Maryland, where he had the unique distinction of being the first ever African American male to be selected as a judicial law clerk.

 Troy Lowe began practicing law after graduating from Western Michigan University, Cooley Law School.
 Mr. Lowe prides himself on the level of service and attention he provides to each client.
 His top priority is to ensure each client is confident that their best legal interests are represented.
 Mr. Lowe focuses his practice on domestic matters and personal injury litigation.
 His representative clients include residents from Prince George’s, Charles, Anne Arundel, and Baltimore Counties.